wavefrontHQ/docs/pages/doc/access.md

 ## How Access Control Works

-Wavefront supports granting and revoking access to dashboards and alerts.
+Tanzu Observability supports granting and revoking access to dashboards and alerts.
 * By default, all users can view all dashboards and alerts.
 * Users with **Dashboards** permission can:
   - Restrict or grant access to individual dashboards from the Dashboard browser.